-Roadside assistance is typically the first call made by motorists (and cyclists) when their vehicle has experienced mechanical failure, leaving them stranded.
-Service coverages available can include jump-starting, battery replacement, unlocking, repairing, re-fuelling, flat tire changing, pulling out a stuck vehicle, or the last resort of towing the vehicle to another location.
+There are many service coverages available.
+Jump-starting, battery replacement, unlocking, repairing, re-fuelling, flat tire changing, or pulling out a stuck vehicle.
+The last resort would be towing the vehicle to another location.

-There are several benefits of applying mobile app technology to roadside assistance;
+There are benefits of applying mobile app technology to roadside assistance;

-Depending on the your roadside assistance provider, the technological advancements can differ amongst them.
+Depending on the roadside assistance provider, the technological advancements can differ amongst them.
 This article describes some of the roadside assistance smartphone options available.
-It also explains how the Windshieldink mobile app can play an added role in helping roadside assistance providers enhance service to their customers.
+It also explains how the Windshieldink mobile app can play an added role in helping roadside assistance providers enhance their customer service.

 Roadside assistance coverage options

 Automatic coverage is provided by many car manufacturers and certain insurance companies.
 Some of the coverage plans provide mobile app solutions.
-For example, smartphone apps are available from manufacturers such as Mitsubishi, Subaru, Volvo, Toyota, and Mazda.
-Insurance providers such as RBC and Desjardins also combine roadside assistance with mobile app technology.
-There are many others out there so be sure to check with your car dealership or insurance company to see what is already available to you.
+Smartphone apps are available from manufacturers such as Mitsubishi, Subaru, Volvo, Toyota, and Mazda.

-Your last option is to use Google Maps on your smartphone to search out nearby service stations, give them a call, explain your situation, and take the matter from there.
+Your last option is to use Google Maps on your smartphone.
+You can search out nearby service stations, give them a call, explain your situation, and take the matter from there.

 Windshieldink Connects can play a role

-The Windshieldink mobile app and platform can play an indirect role in roadside assistance.
-Windshieldink is a free app that allows you to makes yourself reachable via your license plate number should an issue arise with your vehicle.
-The Windshieldink app also provides an additional means of messaging using a simple Connects ID.
+The app provides the additional means of messaging using a simple Windshieldink Connects ID.
 The ID allows any business, including roadside assistance providers, to make themselves reachable to the public via the same smartphone app.
-Using a fictional roadside assistance business, this is how it would work.

 Windshieldink Connects works everywhere

 An independent roadside assistance network such as this can easily function in any or all provinces across Canada.
-For example, if you are travelling in Ontario and require roadside assistance, all you need to remember is #TOW (Origin = Ontario).
-Alberta could be #TOW (Origin = Alberta).
+As an example, if you are travelling in Ontario and require roadside assistance, all you need to remember is #TOW (Origin = Ontario).
+Alberta can be #TOW (Origin = Alberta).
 The infographic explains the concept and how simple it is to use.

 Modern technology provides opportunity to develop unique solutions to today’s problems.
-New apps and technologies are coming online regularly and people are looking at novel ways of using these platforms to grow their businesses and improve their services outreach.
-Windshieldink is one of these new platforms that has arrived targeting driver road safety and convenience.
+New apps and technologies come online regularly and people are looking at novel ways of using these platforms to grow their businesses and improve their services outreach.
+Windshieldink is one of these new platforms that has arrived, targeting driver road safety and convenience.

 We’re interested in hearing from the you.
 Send your comments or questions to email@example.com.